-Data on dry mass values from litter samples are entered in the 'LTR: Lab Mass Data [PROD]' fulcrum application.
-Refer to the Fulcrum Manual on the SSL for complete instructions for how to use the mobile application.
+Data on dry mass values from litter samples are entered in the 'LTR: Lab Mass Data [PROD]' Fulcrum application.
+Data entry guidelines and instructions for using this app are available in the Fulcrum Manual for this protocol, available on the SSL.